montagejs/frb/README.md

 ### View

-Supposing that your source is a large data store, like a `SortedSet` from the [Collections][] package.
-You might need to view a sliding window of from that collection as an array.
+Suppose that your source is a large data store, like a `SortedSet` from the [Collections][] package.
+You might need to view a sliding window from that collection as an array.
 The `view` binding reacts to changes to the collection and the position and length of the window.

 [Collections]: https://github.com/kriskowal/collections